OPENDAP/hyrax-docker/README.md

 ENV OLFS_VERSION=1.18.1
 ```

-Update this README and follow the istructions to build and push.
+Update this README and follow the instructions to build and push.

 # License